-A lot of Landlords have been repossessed.
-A lot of landlords are on the verge of getting repossessed.
+Many Landlords have been repossessed, and many more are on the verge of being repossessed.

 Why is it happening?